Yapeal/yapeal/INSTALL.md

     _All database tables have been installed or updated as needed._

+    If you get an error message about problems with the 'util' section try dropping the `utilAccessMask` and `utilCachedInterval` tables and run it again.

     In this example you should have noticed I use a so called long option "--database".
-They have worked for a long time on Linux but have only been added for Windows starting with PHP 5.3.0.
+They have worked for awhile on Linux but have only been added for Windows starting with PHP 5.3.0.
 The reason I'm pointing it out is if you decided to use them and they don't seem to be doing anything or you get errors you might try using the short version instead and see if it helps.
     Talking about help you can get some quick help instructions by using the -h or --help parameter with any of these commands.

 After the above steps everything should be in place to run Yapeal.
 You'll probably want to active more of the APIs as only a few are active by default